peteschaffner/applecation/src/index.md

 # Dear Apple,

 My name is Pete Schaffner.
-I'm an American werewolf in Paris.
-I specialize in interface/interaction design, animation, frontend engineering and howling at the moon.
+I specialize in interface/interaction design, animation and frontend engineering, and I want to work with you.

 I have a penchant for tinkering and believe that to create something great you need to understand the materials and processes involved to build it.
-Thus, I'm just as at home with a pencil as I am with a terminal prompt.
-I also believe that the tools we use are in just as much need of good design as the things they create.
-From programming languages and APIs, to IDEs, everything needs a considered touch.
+Thus, I'm just as at home with a pencil as I am with a terminal.
+I also believe that the tools we use are in just as much need of good design as the things they create, all the way from programming languages and APIs, up to IDEs.